Enterprise File Sync and Share

 With SharePlan™, you get both.
 You can give employees the intuitive file sync and share capabilities they demand while ensuring your corporate information is actively managed and controlled appropriately.

-Collaborate with others in the creation, editing and accessing of content
+Work with others in the creation and editing of content

 Keep files up-to-date on all devices, so users can work anytime, anywhere and on any device